anunay999/git-python-clone/README.md

     - `tree_sha`: The SHA-1 hash of the tree you are committing.
     - `parent_sha`: The SHA-1 hash of the parent commit.
     - `message`: The commit message.
-  - Example: `python git_clone.py commit-tree 1a2b3c4d -p 2b3c4d5e -m "Initial commit"`
+  - Example: `git.sh commit-tree 1a2b3c4d -p 2b3c4d5e -m "Initial commit"`

 ### Development